Ericsson/ecchronos/docs/SETUP.md

 For more advanced use-cases, it's possible to override the java-driver configuration, please see [reference configuration](https://docs.datastax.com/en/developer/java-driver/4.17/manual/core/configuration/reference/) for available configuration options.
-To override default java-driver configuration, make sure `application.conf` file is available on the class path.
+To override default java-driver configuration, follow any of the supported methods documented at [datastax docs](https://docs.datastax.com/en/developer/java-driver/4.17/manual/core/configuration/#default-implementation-typesafe-config).

-The easiest way to do this is by simply putting `application.conf` file in the `conf` directory of ecChronos.
+Examples:

-Example:
+`application.conf` in `conf` directory of ecChronos:

 ```
 datastax-java-driver {